amida-tech/recruitment-registry/api/docs/api.md

     });
 ```

-Deleting language resources are only allowed only if no other active resource exists in or refer to that language.
-All changes changes can be verified listing the languages using `/languages` resource
+Deleting language resources are only allowed if no other active resource exists in or refer to that language.
+All changes can be verified listing the languages using `/languages` resource

 ```js
 [